MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/configure-odbc-sap-hana.md

 ---
 title: Configure SSL for ODBC client access to SAP HANA
-description: Provides basic information, prerequisites, and instructions on connecting to your data using the SAP HANA database connector.
+description: How to use the ODBC Data Source Administrator to set properties and values required to connect to a database using the Power Query SAP HANA database connector.
 author: dougklopfenstein

 ms.service: powerquery
 ms.topic: conceptual
-ms.date: 8/28/2020
+ms.date: 9/01/2020
 ms.author: v-douklo

 LocalizationGroup: reference